New York Like a Native

 A brownstone is a row house clad in brown sandstone, popular in 19th century Brooklyn.
 "Brownstone Brooklyn" is an umbrella term for row-house neighborhoods built in the 19th and early 20th centuries, including limestone and brick buildings.

-Brownstone Brooklyn neighborhood organizations offer house tours in spring and fall.
-The Park Slope Civic Council offers its tour the Sunday after Mother's Day--at least pre-COVID.
-I volunteered for the Park Slope House Tour for some 15 years.
+Brownstone Brooklyn neighborhood organizations, at least pre-COVID, offered house tours in spring and fall.
+I volunteered for the Park Slope Civic Council's House Tour for some 15 years.
 I often bring some photos of house interiors.

 Do you offer tours of matzo factories?